 In the Tampa Bay area, it’s a harsh punishment to have your driver’s license suspended even for a brief period of time.
 Relying on the limited public transportation or the kindness of friends is hard.
 That’s why as soon as you’re able, you’ll want to get it reinstated.
 Here’s what you need to know about how to get a driver’s license suspension lifted.

-Whether your driver’s license was suspended due to multiple traffic violations, failure to pay your outstanding traffic citations, or driving under the influence, there’s a set protocol you have to go through based on the reason behind the driver’s license suspension.
+Whether your driver’s license was suspended in Florida due to multiple traffic violations, failure to pay your outstanding traffic citations or driving under the influence, there’s a set protocol you have to go through based on the reason behind the driver’s license suspension.

 If a ticket(s) has not been paid on time or the court’s requirements were not satisfied, the county court will advise the Florida Department of Motor Vehicles (DMV) and driver’s privileges will be suspended.
 This likely happened because you failed to: